kalyankarsatish1234/websocket-chat-app/README.md

-# websocket-chat-app
+# Spring-Boot-WebSocket
-A real-time chat application using Spring Boot and WebSocket for seamless, live communication between users.
+Building a chat application using Spring Boot and Web Socket